This page serves as resource with specific links and content on the most up-to-date information on these topics.

 Multiple or All Institutions

 - Public Bus – We recognize the concerns that individuals may have about riding buses and other public transportation.
-We can share that King County Metro has put in place additional measures to help support the health of passengers, drivers and the community, including:
+We can share that King County Metro and other regional transit agencies has put in place additional measures to help support the health of passengers, drivers and the community, including:

 - Requiring that drivers and passengers wear masks or face coverings.